-I am an Open Marxist and my method of enquiry combines a critique of political economy with the philosophy of hope, politics, critical feminism, political sociology and decolonial approaches.
+My method of enquiry combines a critique of political economy with the philosophy of hope, politics, critical feminism, political sociology and decolonial approaches.
 My research is transdisciplinary and international.
 I am unhappy with conventional theories that are failing societies to flourish.
 I have published five books which have opened new interdisciplinary areas of critical research such as the radical politics of hope and the prefigurative critique of political economy.
 I am dedicated to theoretical innovation that has significant policy implications.
-At the centre of my research is the analysis of the contradictory processes of transformation led by social, labour, indigenous, urban and rural movements mainly in the Global South but not exclusively.
+At the centre of my research is the analysis of the contradictory processes of societal transformation led by social, labour, indigenous, urban and rural movements mainly in the Global South but not exclusively.
 I explore how their ‘concrete utopias’, i.e. the innovative forms of production and social reproduction that they are bringing about contest patriarchal, colonial and capitalist powers, how they are ‘translated’ by the state into the law and policy, and how they can move beyond the limits imposed to human flourishing by such powers, at a time when alternatives are urgently needed.

 I published extensively on Argentine and Latin American politics, autonomy, subjectivity, labour, social and indigenous movements, emancipatory struggles and the politics of policy.
 My main publications include 'The Labour Debate' (2002, co-edited with Mike Neary), translated into Turkish (2006) and Spanish (2009), 'La Ruta de los Piqueteros.
 Luchas y Legados' (2010), 'The Politics of Autonomy in Latin America: The Art of Organising Hope' (2015) and the edited collection 'Social Sciences for An Other Politics: Women Theorising without Parachutes' (Palgrave Macmillan, 2016).
 I have two forthcoming books: 'A world beyond work?
 Automation, basic income and bad utopias' (Emerald, 2019, co-authored with F.H.Pitts) and 'From probability to possibility: too s for a journey', Kairos-PM, 2020) (co-authored with Sarah Amsler).